Isio-19/Keyboard-Project/README.md

 - Option between stepped and regular caps lock
 - Option between a knob (Skyloong) or a switch
 - Option between a full size space bar (6.25u) or split spacebars (2u + 2.25u + 2u)

+To-do:
+[ ] Check if the capacitors, resistors and diodes have the right footprints